STOCKSCH 297 FL – Intro to Food and Agricultural Law

 - Financing your operation: the legal considerations around loans, collateral, and CSAs as a form of financing

-- Protecting your operation: an overview of federal crop insurance programs
+- Protecting your operation: an overview of insurance options

 - Food safety laws: An introduction to the Food Safety Modernization Act and lawsuits surrounding food-borne illnesses